-Sometimes the simplest recipes are the best.
-This potato leek soup has just two ingredients – potatoes and leeks.
-Their delicate flavors are so delicious.
-For an elegant occasion dress it up with a garnish of sour cream and frizzled leeks.
+This potato leek soup has just two ingredients, potatoes and leeks, plus water and salt.
+The delicate flavors of potatoes and leeks are so delicious, there's no need for added cream or chicken stock.
+For a special occasion, dress it up with a garnish of sour cream and frizzled leeks.

 Nothing could be more inspiring for a potato leek soup recipe than a trip to Idaho.
 A few weeks ago I stepped off an airplane in Idaho Falls and before I knew it (still wearing my gray cashmere sweater) I had a shovel in my hand and I was digging up spuds.
 I'm incredibly grateful to the Idaho Potato Commission for inviting me to attend their 2016 Idaho Potato Harvest Tour.
 The trip was an immersive education in potatoes and an incredibly fun four days.
 Every year the Idaho Potato Commission invites a group of bloggers to Eastern Idaho for a close up and behind-the-scenes look at the amazing activities involved with growing and harvesting 13 billion pounds of potatoes and getting them to market.

 The education (and fun) began at Hoff Brothers' Farm, which dates back to 1910.
 Fourth generation family member James Hoff runs the daily operations.
 He spoke to our group about growing Idaho potatoes and life on the farm.
 He let us dig potatoes, and then he gave rides in his vintage airplane.

 Afterwards were were treated to a home cooked dinner prepared by the Hoff family and served in their airplane hanger.
 By this time, all of us - bloggers, Hoffs, and commission folk - were excitedly connecting with each other, discussing potatoes, airplanes, our blogs, life....